 The History Department remains committed to teaching and learning during the crisis caused by the coronavirus (Covid-19).
-If you need information, contact information for our departmental administrators is here.
-Undergraduates needing advice about our major, transfer credit, or similar issues, should contact Professor Brian DeMare, Director of Undergraduate Studies, by email at email@example.com.
+If you need information, contact information for our departmental administrators is found on our Faculty & Staff page.
+Undergraduates needing advice about our major, transfer credit, or similar issues, should contact Professor Brian DeMare, Director of Undergraduate Studies, by email at firstname.lastname@example.org.

 The rich heritage of New Orleans, our award-winning faculty, the outstanding history resources on our campus, and Tulane University's tradition of excellence make history a vital part of "the Tulane experience."